 The residency is named after Bayard Rustin who was a Quaker and an attender at 15th Street Monthly Meeting in New York City.
 This meeting (Quaker house of worship) is next to the Penington Friends House.
 Rustin worked commitedly for the Civil Rights Movement in the United States.
 He was an advisor to Dr. Martin Luther King Jr. on nonviolence.
 Rustin was also a chief organizer of the 1963 March on Washington for Jobs and Freedom and a founding member of the Freedom Riders.
 He was an early advocate for gay rights.
 Rustin’s later work included a heavy focus on refugee affairs.
 Rustin served as Vice Chairman of the International Rescue Committee, helped to found the National Emergency Coalition for Haitian Refugees, and was Chairman of the Executive Committee of Freedom House.
 He died in 1987.
 In 2013, President Barack Obama posthumously awarded Rustin the Presidential Medal of Freedom. ( Source rustinfund.org)

-We are currently accepting applications for the 2024-2025 Bayard Rustin Residency.
-Deadline for submission is April 1st, 2024.
+We are currently accepting applications for the 2025-2026 Bayard Rustin Residency.
+This is our 5th Bayard Residency.
+Deadline for submission is March 15th, 2025.
 Link to Application.

 The Bayard Rustin Residency is supported with funds from the Society of Friends (Quakers) New York Yearly Meeting, the New York Quarterly Meeting, the Brooklyn Monthly Meeting, the Mertz-Gilmore Foundation, and the Board of Penington Friends House.
 Donations are currently being accepted.